SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part II.md

 	- Symbols represent propositions (facts).
 	- Boolean connectives combine symbols.
 - **First-Order Logic:**
-	- Objects and predicates (unary, binary or n-ary) representing properties of and relations between objects.
+	- Objects and predicates (unary, binary or n-ary) represent properties of and relations between objects.
 	- Variables, boolean connectives and quantifiers.
 - **Temporal Logic:**
 	- World ordered by a set of time points/intervals.